 When 11-year-old Preston is almost hit by a car while riding his bike, the driver gives him a check as hush money.
 Only, he forgets to fill it out, leading Preston to make the check out for $1 million, cash it, and begin spending it extravagantly.
 Eventually, the guy who almost hit him and his goons track Preston down, but not before he spends a few weeks enjoying the fruits of his non-labor.

-Although The Witches remake is in full swing, the original 1990 movie is still a classic.
+is in full swing, the original 1990 movie is still a classic.
 It focuses on the adventures of Luke, who witnesses a witch convention and hears a head witch announce her plan to turn all children into mice.
 When Luke is caught spying on them, she turns him into a mouse first, and he has to figure out how to stop the witches’ plan and turn himself back into a human.
+The Witches remake The Addams Family

 George was raised by gorillas in the jungle since he was left stranded there as a baby.
 Years later, he meets and falls in love with an explorer, Ursula (played by Leslie Mann) and she goes as far as to leave her terrible fiancé for the jungle Adonis.
 After George leaves the jungle to be with her, they discover that her fiancé kidnapped George’s gorilla BFF and they have to return to the jungle to save him.